DAQ PCB: The Core of Precision Data Acquisition, A Bridge from Sensors to the Digital World

 24-bit 16,777,216 144 dB Seismic monitoring, precision weighing (Scale PCB), acoustic research Extremely high resolution, designed for measuring weak signals

-Any measurement instrument can drift due to factors like component aging, temperature changes, leading to deviations from the true value.
+Any measuring instrument can drift due to factors such as component aging, temperature changes, etc., leading to measurement results deviating from the true value.
 Calibration is a crucial step to correct these errors and ensure accurate and reliable measurement results.

 • Self-calibration: Many high-end DAQ PCBs incorporate high-precision reference voltage sources and self-calibration circuits.
 The system can periodically disconnect external inputs, connect the reference voltage to the ADC, and measure its digital output.
 By comparing with known reference values, current gain and offset errors can be calculated and compensated digitally.

-• External calibration: This is a more rigorous calibration method.
-It requires using a standard (such as a Fluke multi-function calibrator) with higher precision than the device under test to generate a series of precise voltage or current signals, which are then input into the DAQ device.
+• External calibration: This is a more stringent calibration method.
+It requires using a standard (such as a Fluke multi-function calibrator) that is more accurate than the device under test to generate a series of precise voltage or current signals, which are then input into the DAQ device.
 By recording the differences between measured values and standard values, a calibration certificate and correction factors are generated.
-A well-designed Calibration PCB itself forms the basis for achieving this precise calibration.
+A well-designed Calibration PCB itself forms the basis for achieving such precise calibration.

-Traceability is a core concept in metrology, ensuring that any measurement result can be traced through an unbroken chain of comparisons back to national or international measurement standards.
-PCBs manufactured by HILPCB, especially products used for Calibration PCBs, utilize high-stability materials and strict process control to provide physical assurance for establishing a reliable measurement traceability chain.
+Traceability is a core concept in metrology, ensuring that any measurement result can be traced back to national or international measurement standards through an unbroken chain of comparisons.
+PCBs manufactured by HILPCB, especially products used for Calibration PCBs, utilize high-stability materials and strict process control to provide a physical guarantee for establishing a reliable measurement traceability chain.

 Traceability System for Measurement Calibration

-Level Type of Standard Role & Responsibilities Uncertainty Level
+Level Type of Standard Role and Responsibilities Uncertainty Level

 Top Level National/International Metrological Reference Standards Highest physical realization defining units (e.g., Volt, Ohm) Lowest

-Intermediate Level Primary/Secondary Calibration Laboratory Standards Disseminate values to industry, calibrate working standards Medium
+Intermediate Level Primary/Secondary Calibration Laboratory Standards Transmits values to industry, calibrates working standards Medium

 Transfer